 First-trimester tests for birth defects can be done at around 10 to 13 weeks of pregnancy, depending on the test.
-Many doctors use a number of tests together, based on what is available.
+Many health professionals use a number of tests together, based on what is available.
 The nuchal translucency test and the first-trimester blood tests are often done together in what is called the first-trimester screening.
 They can also be done as part of an integrated screening test.
 Chorionic villus sampling (CVS) may also be done to find certain birth defects.

-Primary Medical Reviewer Sarah Marshall, MD - Family Medicine
+Medical Review: Sarah A. Marshall, MD - Family Medicine

-Brian D. O'Brien, MD - Internal Medicine
+Brian O'Brien, MD, FRCPC - Internal Medicine

 Rebecca Sue Uranga, MD - Obstetrics and Gynecology